PierreWoL/EDBTDemo/README.md

 ```
 ## Copyright and License Notice
 This project incorporates data used under the **Apache License 2.0**.
 We respect all original data copyrights and license requirements and share our work on this basis.

-## Dataset Overview
-This project utilizes structured data derived from the Web Data Commons project, focusing on:

-- **T2Dv2 Gold Standard for Matching Web Tables to DBpedia**: 108 tables from 9 entity classes.
-[Access here](https://webdatacommons.org/webtables/goldstandardV2.html).
-- **Schema.org Table Corpus 2023**: 92 tables from 8 entity classes.
-[Access here](https://webdatacommons.org/structureddata/schemaorgtables/2023/index.html#toc3).

-### Usage Guidelines

-Datasets are not hosted directly due to licensing.
-Users are encouraged to download the data via the provided links and follow the project's scripts for processing.

 ## Citation
 If you are using the code in this repo, please cite the following in your work: